Crane Theory Jazz Fusion

 Guitarist B.J.
 Jamison is from the Sandhills of southwest Cherry County where he graduated from Hyannis High School just this year.
 B.J. began experimenting with an electric guitar when he was 13, and taught himself how to play mostly by ear.
 It wasn’t long before he bought his own electric guitar and his desire to learn intensified.
 B.J. entered a talent show when he was 14, playing and singing Johnny Cash’s “Folsom Prison Blues.”
 He is a huge Johnny Cash fan and tends to lean toward traditional country music when he looks for new songs to learn.
 Brett Burress gave B.J. his first opportunity to play with a band last year when the Cobb Family Band was playing at the Cherry County Fair.
 A few weeks later Brett invited him to play and sing with the Twin River Band in Cody, and he’s been with them ever since.
 Brett and B.J. soon started having practice sessions and Brett continues to help B.J. develop his guitar skills, along with the other band members and the Cobb family.

 B.J. also enjoys working on challenging projects, including building his own electric guitar, “one piece at a time”.
 Besides electric guitar, B.J. has also learned to play bass guitar, and is experimenting with the fiddle.
 His interests also include recording and writing songs, and he hopes to someday be a well-known musician.
-He has performed all around Nebraska and adjacent states and also in Nashville, Tennessee.
+He has performed all around Nebraska and adjacent states and also in Nashville, Tennessee and most recently he opened for Ian Munsick at the O’Neill Summerfest.